claudiacompagnone/758231/README.md

 #### **Exploratory Data Analysis (EDA):**
 During EDA, we sought to visualize and understand the dataset's various features and their interrelationships.
 First of all, we realized a correlation matrix, that was useful in order to decide whether we could drop some variables which were too highly correlated and could raise collinearity-related problem.
+In our case, we used dyplot's functionalities to visualize correlations between both categorical and numerical variables.
+More specifically, we made use of dyplot's heatmaps, which are capable of representing correlations in a visually intuitive manner.
+This allowed us to efficiently analyze the pairwise correlation of multiple features in our dataset at once.

 ![Correlation Matrix](images/complete_correlation.png)